akshay-9155/connectus/frontend/README.md

-# 📱 Social Media App - MERN Stack
+# 📱 CONNECT US - Social Media App - MERN Stack

-Welcome to the **Social Media App**, a full-stack social networking platform built with the **MERN (MongoDB, Express, React, Node.js)** stack.
+Welcome to the **CONNECT US**, a full-stack social networking platform built with the **MERN (MongoDB, Express, React, Node.js)** stack.
 This app allows users to connect, share, and interact with posts, comments, and likes, offering a seamless social media experience.

 ---